PaddiM8/kalker/README.md

 # Donation

 Kalker is completely free and open source.
-If you wish to support further development of Kalker, you can do so here: [PayPal](https://paypal.me/oliverwaldemar)
+If you wish to support further development of Kalker and contribute towards it one day getting published on the Google Play Store, you can do so here: [PayPal](https://paypal.me/oliverwaldemar)

 # Libraries